uclaacm/hackschool-f20/session-5-async-and-web-APIs/README.md

 ## What are Promises?

 A Promise is an object that "represents the eventual completion (or failure) of an asynchronous operation, and its resulting value." (from MDN)

+It can be one of three states:
+- Pending
+- Fulfilled
+- Rejected

+Promises have a method called `.then()` .
+It takes a function as an argument.
+JavaScript will call this function whenever a Promise has reached its "fulfilled" state.

+Similarly, Promises have another method called `.catch()`.
+It takes a function as its argument.
+JavaScript will call this function whenever a Promise has reached its “rejected” state

 The key point here is that promises offer a way to guarantee that data will be there before we do anything further.
 The next part is about how to create a Promise.
 We will mostly be using promises instead of creating them, but please read if you're interested.